World Squash: Referees and rules

-The Referees Committee has responsibility for implementing and running a Referees’ Programme which trains, accredits and assesses the top grade World Squash Referees.
+The Referees Committee has responsibility for implementing and running a Referees’ Programme which trains, accredits and assesses the World Squash Referees.
 A referees conference is organised on a biennial basis.
 The Rules Commission continually monitors the rules of the sport and makes recommendations for change.
-It also provides a very popular on-line rules answers service to the public at large on interpretation of the rules.
+It also provides an on-line rules answers service to the public on interpretation of the rules.

 Court and equipment specifications

 The Technical Committee sets standards for all technical aspects of squash, including court construction, rackets, balls, eye protection and clothing.
 It inspects and accredits court components which meet the specifications and works with its partner companies to promote good practice in court construction worldwide.

 Anti-doping

 The Anti-Doping Commission ensures that squash is fully compliant with the new WADA Code.
 The commission is responsible for establishing a Registered Testing Pool and an Athletes Whereabouts System for out-of-competition testing.
 It has established a panel of physicians which reviews Therapeutic Use Exemptions (TUE) and calls on specialist Doping Hearing and Review Panels when required.